PoloDB/PoloDB/README.md

 # Introduction

-PoloDB is a libray written in Rust that implemnts a lightweight [MongoDB](https://www.mongodb.com/).
+PoloDB is a library written in Rust that implements a lightweight [MongoDB](https://www.mongodb.com/).

 PoloDB has no dependency(except for libc), so it can be easily run on most platform(thanks